timekit-io/booking-js/README.md

 You can customize the booking form fields and their settings in this section.
 Only the `name`, `email` and `comment` fields are enabled by default.
 The `name` and `email` fields have to be enabled and is always required (for the event creation to work properly).
 All other fields can be enabled/disabled.

 If you're collecting user information before loading the widget, it can be useful to inject it into the form by setting the `prefilled` keys - just pass in the values and they will be set upon load.
-Combine it with `disabled` to lock the fields to your options.
+Combine it with `locked` to lock the fields for user input.

 See `/examples/fields.htm`